lgraff/lgraff-12704_Final_Project/index.md

   <img src="https://github.com/lgraff/lgraff-12740_Final_Project/blob/gh-pages/Figure%205.jpg">
 </p>
 <p align="center">
-  Figure 5.
-DHT11 Temperature and Humidity Sensor Module.
-Source: Figure Reference 4
+  Figure 12.
+Sample output of .csv file
 </p>

-**Twitter:** our program successfully tweeted our results as intended.
-A tweet can be seen in Figure 18.
+**Twitter:** Our program successfully tweeted an average summary of the environmental parameters of the past 24 hours.
+A representative tweet from the username @smart_basil can be seen in Figure 13.

 **Screencaps of Twitter**